poulti/brain-pages/docs/autonomous-underearth-house.md

 ## Storm drains
 - Not at the bottom of a hill/next to water (contradicts the water turbine)
 - Need to check how the underground layers usually are laid out and how the water flows downhill.
-Construction may need to be like a "boat", ie. completely watertight, so water comes around the house.
+Construction may need to be like a "boat", ie. completely watertight, so water goes around the house.
 ## Earthquake
 - Not sure the build can do much about this --> avoid locations prone to it.
 I guess the UK is OK for that.
 ## High winds / tornado